-Students entering the Honors program must collaborate with a faculty supervisor.
+Students pursuing honors must collaborate with a faculty supervisor.
 The student and the supervisor will select one or more other faculty members who will join with the supervisor in a committee to oversee the student’s project.
-One committee member must be from outside the student’s major or program.
-When the committee is formed, the application/eligibility form must be filed in duplicate with the registrar.
+One committee member must be from outside the student’s major field of study.
+When the committee is formed, the application/eligibility form must be filed in duplicate with the Director of Re-Enrollment.
 Upon completion of the project, all committee members must again sign the application form reporting the results.

-Attainment of honors through successful completion of this program does not supplant traditional graduation honors (see above).
+Attainment of Departmental Honors does not supplant traditional graduation honors (see above).
 Thus a student may graduate “Bachelor of Science with Honors in Mathematics” magna cum laude, or “Bachelor of Arts with Honors in English,” or “Bachelor of Science in Biology” summa cum laude.

-Interested students should consult the chairperson of their major department or the department in which their program is administered for specific information.
-CA (2003-04), p.
-59
+Interested students should consult the chairperson of their major department or the department in which major field of study is located for specific information.